JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 same policy set allows it.
 As with challenges, the approval record has to be produced server-side.
 A client that can put `"finance_lead"` into `context.approvals` has approved its own withdrawal.

-Server-side is necessary and not sufficient. `context.approvals` is a set of role names, so on its own it says that *somebody* with that role approved *something*.
+A server-side record is necessary and not enough on its own. `context.approvals` is a set of role names, so by itself it says that *somebody* with that role approved *something*.
 Three properties have to come from the record behind it, and none of them are visible in the policy:

 - who approved.
 The record has to name the approver, and the application has to refuse an approval whose approver is the principal making the request.
 Without that, a finance lead approves their